Sulleys Ceramics

 Sulleys and Us

 The first ever Sulleys model we obtained was The House in the Clouds, Thorpeness, bought as a present in 2005.
-That was it for several years until the purchase of The Aldeburgh Lifeboat station from a charity shop in about 2008, bought just because it was of local interest.
+That was it for several years until the purchase of The Aldeburgh North Look Out from a charity shop in about 2008, bought just because it was of local interest.
 The Bull Hotel, Long Melford followed shortly afterwards and then, Woodbridge Tide Mill, both purchased from eBay.
 And that’s when the serious collecting started!
-The collection now stands at about 300 as at October 2024.
+The collection now stands at just over 300 as at June 2025.

 The House in the Clouds